C7921/SoftwareTechnologyMQ.github.io/transition_to_processing.md

 [Processing is available for all desktop operating systems](https://processing.org/download/).
 You can't run it on an iPad or a Chromebook however.

 <div class="task" markdown="1">
 [Download and install](https://processing.org/download/) the processing environment on your own computer.
-Install version 3.5.4.
+Install the latest stable version.

 # Processing Coordinates